 Not so much in reality.

-A student pilot must buy an iPad that has the most suitable size to fit in a trainer aircraft.
-Cellular iPad mini is the most ideal for a Cessna 172 cockpit.
+A student pilot must buy an iPad with the most suitable size to fit in a trainer aircraft.
+The Cellular iPad mini is the most ideal for a Cessna 172 cockpit.

 If your iPad pro blocks your view of the panel and you can’t see your instruments, then what is the use of having an iPad?

-Pilots flying in larger cockpits can use iPad pro due to bigger space within the cockpit.
+Pilots flying in larger cockpits can use iPad pro due to the bigger space within the cockpit.

-Have you noticed I mentioned to buy a Cellular iPad mini?
+Have you noticed I mentioned buying a Cellular iPad mini?